We may earn affiliate commissions for the recommended products. Learn more.

 WireGuard

 WireGuard is a relatively new and lightweight VPN protocol that focuses on simplicity and efficiency.
 It aims to provide fast and secure connections while maintaining a smaller codebase for easier auditing.
-WireGuard tunneling protocol also offers strong encryption and is designed to be resistant to various cyber attacks, such as hackers trying to steal your private information.
+WireGuard tunneling protocol also offers strong encryption and is designed to be resistant to various cyber attacks, such as malicious hackers trying to steal your private information.

 OpenVPN

 OpenVPN is a tunneling protocol predominantly employed in VPNs, facilitating data transfer through either UDP or TCP.
-It boasts a longstanding presence in the field and is often called the tried and tested protocol, which some individuals may consider advantageous compared to other VPN protocols.
+It boasts a longstanding presence in the field and is often called the tried-and-tested protocol, which some individuals may consider advantageous compared to other VPN protocols.

 In today's VPN market, OpenVPN is a widespread option among tunneling protocols offered by most VPN service providers, such as Surfshark VPN, IPVanish, and other leading VPN providers on the market.